A Multistate Approach to Combating Systemic Debt

 Insights from What Grantees Want Funders to Know

 What Grantees Want Funders to Know is a new case study from the Asset Funders Network.
-It highlights lessons from the Southern Partnership to Reduce Debt (SPRD), a multistate effort launched by the Anne E. Casey Foundation in 2017 to help address debt burdens faced by families of color in the South.
+It highlights lessons from the Southern Partnership to Reduce Debt (SPRD), a multistate effort launched by the Annie E. Casey Foundation in 2017 to help address debt burdens faced by families of color in the South.

 Watch a webinar on best practices for addressing systemic debt